Jaw992/J.a.w/README.md

 - Players will see their current score and high score on game board
 - Players will play again when they click the replay button

+## Technologies Used
+- HTML, CSS and JavaScript

 ## Code Setup
 /*-------------------------------- Constants --------------------------------*/